QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/c/c.md

 Given the complexities of fair use law, you should solicit the help of a data or library professional if you want to share materials (e.g., newspaper articles or archival materials collected during fieldwork) on the basis of a fair use claim.

 ### Licenses: Beyond Copyright
 Copyright is, unfortunately, not the only proprietary constraint that can apply to sharing materials.
 For instance, if you access content through a database, you will often have to agree to terms and conditions that restrict your usage of materials you obtain.
-Take for example, the[* terms and conditions of Gale*](https://www.gale.com/terms-of-use), a database provider that licenses many databases of historical materials to academic institutions:
+Take for example, the[terms and conditions of Gale](https://www.gale.com/terms-of-use), a database provider that licenses many databases of historical materials to academic institutions:

->The subscribing institutes ("Customer") and their authorized users, may make a single print, non-electronic copy of a permitted portion of the content for personal, non-commercial, educational purposes only.”
+>The subscribing institutes ("Customer") and their authorized users, may make a single print, non-electronic copy of a permitted portion of the content for personal, non-commercial, educational purposes only.

 So even if a text that you download from Gale may have entered the public domain long ago, based on this license agreement, you are not allowed to *even make an electronic copy* of the file, let alone share such a copy with other researchers.
 Sometimes you can discuss constraints with those who imposed them to see if there might be flexibility.
 For instance, even if an archive generally places limits on the dissemination of documents, if you speak with archive personnel, they may be open to making the documents accessible.
 These kinds of inquiries and discussions are often worth a try!